lionstrings/lionstrings/README.md

 - 👋 Hi, I’m @lionstrings
-- 👀 Always looking for cookies
+- 👀 Always looking for cookies (to eat you dumbass)